samalladi/Windows-event-logs-collection/README.md

 "Bits-Client Operational", "TaskScheduler Operational", "Windows PowerShell Operational", "Windows Defender Operational", "Windows Powershell"), netstat, firewall rules, process, scheduled tasks, services etc..

 All these are collected and placed on Desktop under IR folder.
+Please feel free to add or modify to this script.